Paphos

 Set up in a minute.
 Free forever.

-The western third of Cyprus is home to a great variety of landscapes and activities.
-From relaxing on the pristine beaches of Akamas during a desert safari, learning about ancient history and mythology to partying the night away - Paphos has a little bit of everything, making it the perfect destination for families and solo travelers alike.
-Combine your visit with a tour of the rest of the island or simply use the time you have to explore the region, you can't go wrong with a visit to Paphos.
+The western third of Cyprus offers a wide variety of landscapes and activities.
+Whether you relax on the beautiful beaches of Akamas, learn about ancient history and mythology, or dance the night away - Paphos has something for everyone, making it the perfect destination for families and solo travelers alike.
+You can combine your visit with a tour of the entire island or simply explore the region.
 And the best part?
-Wherever you go, you are not far from the next breathtakingly beautiful sunset!
+No matter where you go, you're never far from a breathtaking sunset!

 Highlights